icon

 • Your muscles may twitch when using the TENS unit at high-intensity levels.

-• The intensity felt may be increased if sitting back in a chair with electrodes on your back, as it increases the pads’ contact with the skin.
+• You may feel more intensity if you sit back in a chair with electrodes on your back.
+This position increases the pads' contact with your skin.

 • If irritation occurs and persists, cease treatment, and consult your doctor.